kaninRice/FA-MRU-simulation/README.md

 # of words = 32
 1 - h = Miss rate
 M = Miss penalty
-*Note that for this simulation project, the # of words is specified in the specifications to be set to 32 words, the miss penalty is similar to that used to calculate the average memory access time.
+<i>*Note that for this simulation project, the # of words is specified in the specifications to be set to 32 words, the miss penalty is similar to that used to calculate the average memory access time.</i>

 Sequential Sequence